 When we enable, we remove all consequences for addictive behavior and any motivation to change.
 Think about it, if the effects are being swept up before they have had a chance to create an impact, why behave differently?
 The need for change and adjustment is removed by enabling behavior.

 When dealing with addictions, it can be hard to open up and admit to the problem.
 Underplaying the frequency of use, your loved one may claim occasional or recreational usage rather than admit to their addiction’s full scope.
-Enabling this mindset is the removal of natural consequences from their harmful behavior.
+Enabling this mindset is the removal of natural consequences of their harmful behavior.

 Pros and Cons